CarlesBou/self-adaptive-PLM/README.md

 It has been implemented in Java and it is based in version 5.1 of ***jMetal***, a Java-based framework for multi-objective optimization with metaheuristics developed by Antonio J. Nebro ([jMetal project Web site](https://github.com/jMetal/jMetal.))

-The *src* folder keeps the source files of the new mutation operator and the required ammendments to jMetal's NSGA-II implementation needed to support the extended solutions including the adapting polymomial mutation operator.
+The *src* folder keeps the source files of the new mutation operator and the required ammendments to jMetal's NSGA-II implementation needed to support the extended solutions including the adapting PLM distribution index.

 The *experiments* folder contains the source files for every benchmark run as well as the gathered results of the regular PLM applied in unmodified NSGA-II and the obtained when applying the new self-adaptive PLM operator with the new version of NSGA-II.

 ##

 ## Licenses
-This work is dual-licensed under Creative Commons Zero v1.0 Universal (or any later version) for our contribution and MIT license for parts coming from the jMetal framework.
+This work is dual-licensed under Creative Commons Zero v1.0 Universal (or any later version) for our contribution and MIT license for parts coming from the *jMetal* framework.